 When queen wasps emerge from winter hibernation, their mission is to find a suitable place to build their new nests.
 Among their favoured locations are sheds, lofts and holes in the ground but choosing the site is just the start of potential problems for homeowners.
+As no male wasps survive the winter queens will often work in groups, with one queen becoming dominant.
+The other queens then become her first workers.

 How wasp nests are made

-To build the nest, the queen wasp needs fresh wood which she chews, shreds and mixes with saliva to create a papier mache like material.
+To build the nest, or hive, the queen wasp needs fresh wood which she chews, shreds and mixes with saliva to create a papier mache like material.
 Fence panels, sheds, gates and wooden window frames are all ideal places for wasps to nest.
 In fact, if you notice small white lines on fence panels or sheds, it’s quite probably a sign that a wasp nest is not far away.

 Building the nest